League Championship Series Most Valuable Player Award

-Garvey, Leonard, Albert Pujols, and Randy Arozarena hit four home runs in their winning series—Garvey in his first win.
-Adam Kennedy won the 2002 ALCS MVP when he hit 3 home runs in 1 game; he had hit 7 during the regular season and hit 80 in his 14-year career.
-David Ortiz had 11 runs batted in (RBIs) during the 2004 ALCS and Iván Rodríguez had 10 during the 2003 NLCS—the only two players to reach double-digit RBIs in the series in the history of the award.
-From the pitcher's mound, Steve Avery threw 16 1/3 innings without giving up a run in the 1991 NLCS, and John Smoltz amassed 19 strikeouts the following year.
+Adam Kennedy won the 2002 ALCS MVP when he hit three home runs in a single game; he had hit 7 during the regular season and hit 80 in his 14-year career.
+Nelson Cruz won the award in the 2011 ALCS after hitting six home runs in the series.
+Adolis García won the award after having 15 RBIs during the 2023 ALCS.
+From the pitcher's mound, Steve Avery threw 16 1/3 innings without giving up a run in the 1991 NLCS, and John Smoltz amassed 19 strikeouts the following year to win MVP honours.
 Liván Hernández won the 1997 NLCS MVP after winning his only start and earning a win out of the bullpen in relief; he struck out 16 in 10 2/3 innings.
-Daniel Murphy won the 2015 NLCS MVP after hitting home runs in six consecutive games, setting a major league record.
+Daniel Murphy won the 2015 NLCS MVP after hitting home runs in six consecutive games (including the final two games of the preceding division series), setting a major league record for consecutive postseason games with a home run.
+Shohei Ohtani won the 2025 NLCS MVP after hitting three home runs and pitching six shutout innings with 10 strikeouts in Game 4.

 Liván Hernández (1997, NL) and his half-brother Orlando Hernández (1999, AL) are the only family pair to have won the award.
 The only rookies to have won the award are Mike Boddicker (1983, AL), Liván Hernández (1997, NL), Michael Wacha (2013, NL), Randy Arozarena (2020, AL) and Jeremy Peña (2022, AL).